A Basic ServiceMix Install

 Over the past several years I’ve frequently used ActiveMQ and Camel as a message broker and integration platform for my applications.
-They handle the glue and the message deliery so I can worry about what’s really interesting for me, solving business problems.
-Apache ServiceMix provides an OSGi container in which I can run, configure and manage Camel and ActiveMQ instances and I want to explore the other services that it can provide.
+They handle the glue and the message delivery so I can focus on what’s really interesting: solving business problems.
+Apache ServiceMix provides an OSGi container in which I can run, configure, and manage Camel and ActiveMQ instances, and I want to explore the other services it can provide.

 The full ServiceMix install is rather large.
-I don’t need most of it yet, and I don’t want to be running services that I don’t need nor understand, so I’m going to start with a very minimal install and build from there as necessary.
+I don’t need most of it yet, and I don’t want to be running services I don’t understand, so I’m starting with a very minimal install and building from there.

 $ curl -L -O http://www.mirrorservice.org/sites/ftp.apache.org/servicemix/servicemix-4/4.4.2/apache-servicemix-minimal-4.4.2.tar.gz